induktio/thinker/Details.md

 Base window hurry dialog will now display the minimum required hurry cost to complete the item on the next turn.
 This assumes the mineral surplus does not decrease, so take it into account when adjusting the workers.
 When entering a partial payment, this minimal amount will be the default choice in the dialog, instead of the full hurry cost like previously.

-All crawler units have a special ability that enables them to disband their full mineral cost towards secret projects.
-Thinker patches the upgrade cost for crawlers such that it is always equal to the mineral row cost difference between two prototypes multiplied by 40.
+All crawler units have a special ability that enables them to disband their full mineral value towards secret projects, while other units are able to disband only half of their mineral value on production.
+Optional feature `modify_upgrade_cost` changes the upgrade cost for crawlers such that it is equal to the mineral row cost difference between two prototypes multiplied by 40 while for non-crawler units the difference is multiplied by 20.
-Nano Factory does not lower crawler upgrade costs anymore.
+If the difference is zero or negative, the value is treated as being one mineral row.
+In addition the upgrade cost is at least 10 credits for each mineral row in the new unit regardless of the difference.
 This means crawlers can be used to rush projects like previously, but it will confer no advantage beyond bypassing the initial 40 mineral double cost threshold.

 Revised tech costs